Biden To 'Pause' Oil And Gas Leasing On Public Lands And Waters

 The halt on new federal leasing is one of several executive actions Biden will take Wednesday.
 The orders will formally begin the process of implementing steps that Biden promised throughout his campaign for the White House.

-In addition to the leasing order, Biden will direct the Department of the Interior to conserve 30 percent of the nation's land and waters by the year 2030, and identify ways to double offshore wind production by that same deadline.
+In addition to the leasing order, Biden will direct the Department of the Interior to conserve 30% of the nation's land and waters by the 2030 and to identify ways to double offshore wind production by that same deadline.

 Biden has repeatedly framed climate change as one of the top threats facing the United States.
-Wednesday's orders will further formalize that view, ordering the Director of National Intelligence to produce reports on the security risks of changing weather patterns and temperatures.
+An order that the Director of National Intelligence produce reports on the security risks of changing weather patterns and temperatures will further formalize that view.

-The shift in attitude towards climate change and its causes is among the starkest differences between the Biden administration and its predecessor.
-Over the last four years the Trump administration minimized the role of climate change, shrinking protections for undeveloped landscapes and endangered species, while rolling back regulations on fossil fuel extraction.
-It opened up broad swaths of the country's roughly 640 million acres of public lands to development as part of its "energy dominance" agenda.
+The shift in attitude toward climate change and its causes is among the starkest differences between the Biden administration and its predecessor.
+Over the last four years, the Trump administration minimized the role of climate change, shrinking protections for undeveloped landscapes and endangered species, while rolling back regulations on fossil fuel extraction.
+The administration opened up broad swaths of the country's roughly 640 million acres of public lands to development as part of its "energy dominance" agenda.
 The moves could cast a long shadow on Biden's climate goals.

-An analysis by the Associated Press found that oil companies stockpiled leases and pushed through drilling permit applications on public lands in the waning months of the Trump administration, giving them a large inventory to work with.
+An analysis by The Associated Press found that oil companies stockpiled leases and pushed through drilling permit applications on public lands in the waning months of the Trump administration, giving the industry a large inventory to work with.

-Biden's halt on new oil and gas leasing also does nothing to affect activities on private or state lands, where roughly 90 percent of the country's oil and gas development occurs.
+Biden's halt on new oil and gas leasing also does nothing to affect activities on private or state lands, where roughly 90% of the country's oil and gas development occurs.

 "The industry has a lot of leases in production, a lot of leases that have been issued, so it won't have an immediate impact.
 But it will give an immediate opportunity for the administration to think about how we move forward," said Nada Culver, the vice president of public lands at the National Audubon Society.

-The law governing fossil fuel and mineral development on public lands, the General Mining Law of 1872, is more than 100 years old, Culver added.
+The law governing fossil fuel and mineral development on public lands is the General Mining Law of 1872, Culver added.
 "It's definitely time for more than a few tweaks," she said.

-Last month more than 500 environmental groups sent a letter to the Biden administration with a draft executive order, asking the then president-elect to make good on his campaign promises and permanently ban new oil and gas leasing and permitting on federal lands and waters.
+Last month, more than 500 environmental groups sent a letter to Biden's transition team with a draft executive order, asking the then president-elect to make good on his campaign promises and permanently ban new oil and gas leasing and permitting on federal lands and waters.

 "Ending permitting would be extremely difficult," said Rebecca Watson, who served as assistant secretary for lands and minerals management at the Department of the Interior under President George W. Bush.
 "You have sold a property right, a lease, so you've paid for a lease and then you can't develop it.
 I think there would be lawsuits, and rightly so over a move like that."